The ‘Swiss Alps of Oregon’ is Out of This World

+Almost 6 hours from Portland, in the northeast corner of Oregon you will find this heavenly getaway.
 Two lateral moraines form the lake’s west and east shores.
 A terminal moraine—the end of the glaciers’ path—forms the lake’s north end.
 The Wallowa River flows into Wallowa Lake from the south, and out of the lake’s north end.
 From that point, the water begins its journey to the Columbia River and the Pacific Ocean.

 WHAT IS A WALLOWA?

 Wallowa is a Nez Perce word for a type of fish trap built by Native Americans in the river just below the outfall of Wallowa Lake.